Guekka/guekka.github.io/content/nixos-server-1.md

 I'm going to assume you know about NixOS and have some prior experience.
 However, for a small summary: NixOS is a Linux distribution revolving around the Nix package manager.
 Its main advantage is having a reproducible environment through a declarative configuration.
 This means that you can copy an entire computer configuration easily: if it works somewhere, it will work anywhere.

-I had been using NixOS as a desktop distribution, so it was time to use it as a server too.
 My main focus point is reproducibility, so that's why we'll start with configuring *impermanence*.

 ## What's impermanence?

 Originally, a philosophic concept.
 But in our case, impermanence means erasing the `/` drive at each reboot.
-You heard that right, erasing *almost* everything at each reboot.
-I'm not going to explain this part in much detail, as others have done it before me:
+You read that right, erasing *almost* everything at each reboot.
+This part stands on the shoulders of those who did it before me:
 - [Erase your darlings: immutable infrastructure for mutable systems - Graham Christensen](https://grahamc.com/blog/erase-your-darlings)
 - [NixOS ❄: tmpfs as root](https://elis.nu/blog/2020/05/nixos-tmpfs-as-root/)
 - [Encypted Btrfs Root with Opt-in State on NixOS](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html#fn6)